sbastianr/Digital-Signatures/README.md

 ## Security Practices
 - **JWT Authentication: Utilizes JWT with SHA-256 for secure authentication and token management.
 - **Key Encryption: RSA key generation is implemented using the cryptography library with 2048-bit keys.
-Example code:

 ## Deployment
 The system is deployed using Docker Compose.
 It includes separate containers for each service:
 1. **Firewall Container**: Controls access to system functions.
 2. **Database Container**: MariaDB to store user and file information.